laurentperrinet/laurentperrinet.github.io/content/publication/meso-13-vss/index.md

+---
----abstract: 'Humans are able to interact successfully with moving objects in our dynamic world and the visual system effi ciently performs the motion computation that makes this possible.
+abstract: 'Humans are able to interact successfully with moving objects in our dynamic world and the visual system effi ciently performs the motion computation that makes this possible.
 Object speed and direction are estimated following the integration of information across cortical motion sensitive channels.
 Speed estimation along